strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 In addition to be able to pause reconciliations, the operator now also provides a way to unmanage a Kafka topic using annotations.
 If the `KafkaTopic` is paused and we delete it, then it will be also deleted in Kafka.
-If the `KafkaTopic` is unmanaged and we delete it, then only the resource will be garbage collected by Kubernetes, but the topic will still exists in Kafka.
+If the `KafkaTopic` is unmanaged and we delete it, then only the resource will be garbage collected by Kubernetes, but the topic will still exist in Kafka.

 In terms of requirements, the UTO assumes the following access rights: